SamuelTrahanNOAA/ufs-gource/README.md

 I strongly recommend generating the full-resolution (4k) video since Google can't process lower resolutions effectively.
 Google will convert this to lower-resolution videos.
-The 1080p (HD) video Google genertes is of high quality, and the 720p still allows usernames to be clearly visible.
+The 1080p (HD) video Google generates is of high quality, and the 720p still allows usernames to be clearly visible.

 ### System Requirements for Full Resolution Video